 Jessica studied Printmaking at Gray’s School of Art.
 During her degree she was awarded the Cross Trust Travel Scholarship at the International Ceramics Studio in Kecskemet, Hungary and on graduating the John Kinross Travel Scholarship in Florence.
-She is an experienced Printmaking technician, having worked at Bournemouth Arts University and Forth Valley College, before taking up the role as Etching Technician at Edinburgh Printmakers.
+She is an experienced Printmaking technician, having worked at Bournemouth Arts University and Forth Valley College, before taking up the role as Etching Technician at Edinburgh Printmakers and she is now studio manager.
 Jessica’s subtle and layered work combines many different Printmaking processes and materials, she exhibits regularly, both nationally and internationally.

-Leena Nammari is the Studio Technician at Edinburgh Printmakers.
+Leena Nammari formerly worked as the Studio Technician at Edinburgh Printmakers.
 She has a vast experience of running workshops in both printmaking and photographic disciplines and working with a range of organisation exploring ways of combining digital and analogue processes.
 Her own work often combines aspects of photography, bookmaking, object-making incorporating cyanotype, liquid light, photoetching and screenprinting.

 Angie Lewin studied printmaking at Central St Martins and Camberwell School of Arts and Crafts.
 She uses a range of printmaking processes including wood engraving and linocut.
 Alongside exhibiting her limited edition prints she designs textiles and wallpapers for St Jude’s which she co-founded in 2005.
 She is a member of the Royal Society of Painter-Printmakers, the Scociety of Wood Engravers and the Royal Watercolour Society.

-Screenprinting specialist at Edinburgh Printmakers, running this busy area of the workshop she is an experienced instructor, teaching all our screenprinting classes and working collaboratively with invited artists as part of our print publishing programme.
+Gillian worked as the Screenprinting specialist at Edinburgh Printmakers, for many years, running this busy area of the workshop.
+She is an experienced instructor, teaching screenprinting and collagraph classes with years of experience working collaboratively with invited artists as part of Edinburgh Printmaker's print publishing programme.
 Both screenprinting and collograph are at the heart of her prints which combine vivid colour with organic imagery.

 Aleksandra Kargul began her printmaking practice in Art School in Poland.
 Following that she came to Edinburgh, studying Interior Design and graduating from Edinburgh College of Art in 2012.
 Soon after, she joined Edinburgh Printmakers and learnt Stone lithography, Screenprinting, Photogravure and Cyanotype, adding to the techniques she had previously learnt in Poland.
 Aleksandra was recently awarded the prestigious Eichstaett Lithography Prize comprising a residency and solo exhibition in Bavaria, awarded through the Society of Scottish Artists Annual Exhibition 2015.
 Aleksandra Kargul is a passionate lithographer with a love for all printmaking processes.